criaturaExperimental/lyrics-singalone/README.md

-# Lyrics sing-a-long
+# Lyrics sing-a-long :microphone::musical_note:

-A lyrics scraper intended to feed the most voracious machine learning data inputs
+Get all the lyrics of your favourite artist / band in a single text file.

+# Instructions